 All District employees who use personal technology and/or social media shall:

-Adhere to the high standards for Professional and Appropriate Conduct required by policy 5:120, Employee Ethics; Conduct; and Conflict of Interest, at all times, regardless of the ever-changing social media and personal technology platforms available.
-This includes District employees posting images or private information about themselves or others in a manner readily accessible to students and other employees that is inappropriate as defined by policy 5:20, Workplace Harassment Prohibited; 5:100, Staff Development Program; 5:120, Employee Ethics; Conduct; and Conflict of Interest; 6:235, Access to Electronic Networks; 7:20, Harassment of Students Prohibited; and the Ill.
+Adhere to the high standards for Professional and Appropriate Conduct required by policy 5:120, Employee Ethics; Code of Professional Conduct; and Conflict of Interest, at all times, regardless of the ever-changing social media and personal technology platforms available.
+This includes District employees posting images or private information about themselves or others in a manner readily accessible to students and other employees that is inappropriate as defined by policies 5:20, Workplace Harassment Prohibited; 5:100, Staff Development Program; 5:120, Employee Ethics; Code of Professional Conduct; and Conflict of Interest; 6:235, Access to Electronic Networks; and 7:20, Harassment of Students Prohibited; and the Ill.
 Code of Educator Ethics, 23 Ill.Admin.Code §22.20.

 Choose a District-provided or supported method whenever possible to communicate with students and their parents/guardians.